TabbycatPie/CustomKeyboard/Readme.md

 2. Press a button but nothing happened (open ZDDKeyboardSetter.exe searching for device,but result in "can not found device"): Maybe your device is not connected to your PC, unplug your device and plug it into another port.

-3. The device worked correctly, but ZDDKeyboardSetter.exe keep failing to find your device:
+3. The device worked correctly, but ZDDKeyboardSetter.exe keep failing to find your device or download:

    * Change to another USB port will temporarily solve this problem.